-There is so much attention paid to the challenging qualities of children with sensory processing disorder.
-Parenting a highly sensitive child is no walk in the park as many of you know.
+Much attention is paid to the challenging qualities of children with a sensory processing disorder.
+Parenting a highly sensitive child is no walk in the park, as many of you know.
 This post shares a powerful “ah-ha” moment of parenting a child with sensory integration and processing challenges.
 In this post, I explain why my child’s biggest challenges are his greatest gifts.

 It is time we shift our perspective on children with sensory challenges!
 I hope you enjoy reading it!

 “My child is not giving me a hard time, he is having a hard time.”

 As many of you know, I have a highly sensitive child.
 Some call him “rigid” or “explosive“.
 He has a tough time “shifting gears.”
 In other words, he “doesn’t transition well.”
 He “lags in basic problem-solving skills.”
 (Notice all the “quotes”?)

 We sought therapy that has helped a great deal.
 We work daily to use the most effective responses with him, a la Dr. Ross Green’s The Explosive Child.
 Every day feels like a struggle with my son.
 I love him.
 I appreciate him.